stride3d/stride-docs/en/manual/game-studio/panels/asset-view.md

 ## View asset compilation status

 Every asset has a small colored dot in the top left corner.
-It displays its [asset compilation status](../../assets/asset-compilation.md) (if it will be included in the build or not).
+It displays its [asset compilation status](../../assets/asset-compilation.md) (in other words: if it will be included in the build or not).

 ![](../../assets/media/asset-view-indicators.webp)